How abortion laws in the U.S. compare to those in other countries

 Antiabortion groups say U.S. laws are too liberal when compared with the rest of the world.

 “Currently, the U.S. is an extreme outlier in abortion law and policy,” said Denise Harle, senior counsel for the Alliance Defending Freedom, which supports antiabortion policies.
 She added that the U.S. is one of the few countries that allows the abortion of a child “who can hear her mother’s heartbeat.”
-The United States is one of less-than 10 countries whose federal law allows elective abortions after 20 weeks of pregnancy.
+The United States is one of less-than a dozen countries that allows abortions after 20 weeks of pregnancy on any grounds.

 “I think very few Americans realize just how radical and out-of-step America’s abortion laws are in comparison to the rest of the world,” said Angelina B. Nguyen, an associate scholar at the Charlotte Lozier Institute.